cutterbl/CDGPlayer/README.md

 * .playButton>i -- The icon in the play button
 * .playButton>i.icofont-play-alt-1 -- The icon when song not playing (play icon)
 * .playButton>i.icofont-pause -- The icon when song is playing (pause icon)
+* .playButton[disabled] -- change the cursor when disabled
 * .timePlayed -- The current playhead time position
 * .progress-meter -- Container for the meter
-* .progressMeter -- The actual `progress` HTML element
+* .progress -- The actual `progress` HTML element
+* .progress::-webkit-progress-bar -- Style the progress bar
+* .progress::-webkit-progress-value -- Style the "progress" of the progress bar
 * .trackLength -- The current song's track length
 * .pitch -- The key changer Number input
+* .pitch[disabled] -- change the cursor when disabled

 ### Running The Example